 What it is and why it matters

-Machine Learning allows computers to discover the underlying rules from data and apply that knowledge to perform a task without human intervention or explicit programming instructions.
+Machine Learning allows computers to discover underlying patterns in data without human intervention or explicit programming instructions.

 For simple tasks, a programmer can write the code, and the computer executes the task prescribed by the program.
-For complex tasks and large datasets, it is possible to let the machine develop its own algorithm, where humans would find it impossible to write the level of detail to handle all of the possible scenarios the task could require.
-Machine Learning quickly processes vast data sets in real-time, resulting in analysis beyond human capability.
+For complex tasks and large datasets, it is possible to let the machine develop its own solution to a problem, where humans would find it impossible to write the level of detail to handle all of the possible scenarios the task could require.
+Machine Learning models leverage computational power to have the capability to process vast data sets in real-time, resulting in an analysis that sometimes is beyond human capability.

 A Brief Machine Learning History